 Corporate financial reporting requirements in Sri Lanka are covered in a number of laws, and the Institute of Chartered Accountants of Sri Lanka (ICASL) is responsible for setting and updating accounting standards to comply with current accounting and audit standards adopted by the International Accounting Standards Board (IASB) and the International Auditing and Assurance Standards Board (IAASB).
 Sri Lanka follows International Financial Reporting Standards (IFRS) for financial reporting purposes set by the IASB.
 Sri Lankan accounting standards are applicable for all banks, companies listed on the stock exchange, and all other large and medium-sized companies in Sri Lanka.
 Accounts must be audited by professionally qualified auditors holding ICASL membership.
 ICASL also has published accounting standards for small companies.
 The Accounting Standards Monitoring Board (ASMB) is responsible for monitoring compliance with Sri Lankan accounting and auditing standards.

-While law making authority lies with Parliament, line ministries draft bills and, together with regulatory authorities, are responsible for crafting draft regulations, which may require approval from the National Economic Council, the Cabinet, and/or Parliament.
+Overall legislative authority lies with Parliament.
+Line ministries draft bills and, together with regulatory authorities, are responsible for crafting draft regulations, which may require approval from the National Economic Council, the Cabinet, and/or Parliament.
 Bills are published in the government gazette http://documents.gov.lk/en/home.php at least seven days before being placed on the Order Paper of the Parliament (the first occasion the public is officially informed of proposed laws) with drafts being treated as confidential prior to this.
 Any member of the public can challenge a bill in the Supreme Court if they do so within one week of its placement on the Order Paper of the Parliament.
 If the Supreme Court orders amendments to a bill, such amendments must be incorporated before the bill can be debated and passed.
 Regulations are made by administrative agencies and are published in a government gazette, similar to a U.S. Federal Notice.
 In addition to regulations, some rules are made through internal circulars, which may be difficult to locate.